hugoMiquilino/hugoMiquilino/README.md

 🌱 I am currently studying Software Engineering.<br>
 📚 Learning Web Development.<br>
-🔐 Enthusiast about Information Security.<br>
+🔐 Enthusiast about Cyber Security.<br>
 🤝 Looking for some help to getting my first internship as a programmer!

 ### 📊 GitHub Stats: